BikeTerra/native-spec/README.md

 *The high-level goals of the app:*

 * Quickly and easily pair Bluetooth devices (incl. multiple devices at once)
-* Automatic handling of dropouts (i.e. automatic advertisement listening + reconnect)
+* Automatic handling of dropouts -- automatic advertisement listener with timeout + reconnect
-* Persistent bluetooth connections across webview pageloads (inherent to native, not supported by web-bluetooth)
+* Persistent bluetooth connections across webview pageloads

 ## Bluetooth API